BlackHoods/BlackHoods.github.io/content/post/Garage_Door/RFCommunication.md

 ## Abstract

-This in the first one of a serie of post where we are going to revese engineered a garage radio control to undertand how it works.
-In this first post I will describe how we have proceed in order to revese engineered the RF signal, present our conclusions about our findings and which are going to be our next steps to hack the device.
+This in the first one of a serie of posts where we are going to revese engineered a garage radio control to undertand how it works.
+In this first post We will describe how we have proceed in order to revese engineered the RF signal, present our conclusions about our findings and indicate which are going to be our next steps to hack the device.

-This summer I wanted to introduce my self into the security RF world and what better way than take the a day-to-dat RF device that we have in our homes and take a look how it works.
+This summer I wanted to introduce my self into the security RF world and what better way than take a day-to-dat RF device that we have in our homes and check how it works.
 We are writing this post to help those like us want to start in the radio security world explaing how we have start and proced to do our first investigation of a real device.

 We highly recommened to take a look to [Michael Ossmann's video classes](https://greatscottgadgets.com/sdr/) to get introduceded into the SDR wolrd.
-It has used a software named *Universal Hacker Radio (UHR)* because it provides multiple useful fuctionalities such as:
+Also, we have used a software named *Universal Hacker Radio (UHR)* because it provides multiple useful fuctionalities such as:

 - Spectrum analyser
 - Signal Recorder